dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/5 - further-improvements.md

 #### The GameState object

-`Set<SpawnPoint> spawnPoints = gameState.getSpawnPoints();` returns a list of all the spawn points your ants can see.
+`Set<SpawnPoint> spawnPoints = gameState.getSpawnPoints();` returns a list of all the spawn points your players can see.
 You can see the owner of the spawn points with

 ```